 When not at work, Jess is walking her dog Frankie, reading for her book club and exploring Christchurch's restaurants and beaches.

 Jesse's love for animals began when she graduated in 2006 with a diploma in animal management with distinction gaining a range of skills with a variety of animals.
 She then pursued a diploma in veterinary nursing and has been working at Pet Doctors Marshall & Pringle since 2016.
 Jesse particularly enjoys canine behaviour.

 Jesse has a rabbit who loves running free in the garden and watching TV on the couch.
 In her spare time, Jesse enjoys hiking, horse-riding and spending time with family and friends.

 Before joining Aldwins Road Vets, Renee has worked with Marshall & Pringle for over 10 years.
 She moved to Christchurch from Blenheim to study working with animals as it was love of hers from a young age.
 Renee grew up with a father in agriculture and there were many strays coming home.

 Renee enjoys how everyday is different as a veterinary nurse and getting to know her patients and cliental.
 Currently she is very keen on helping pets lose weight and seeing their transformations.

 Renee has two pets; Bradic who is a Weimaraner, Lab x Hunterway who's best friend is a wee Pug.
-She also has a lop-ear bunny who her kids named after the famous movie 'Hop' as he was born at Easter.

 In her spare time, Renee teaches mixed ability dance for a company called Jolt and enjoys seeing the children she teaches become beautiful dancers.
 She also loves spending time with her family.